sahilrajput03/sahilrajput03/learn-mocp.md

 - `,` and `.` to increase/decrease volume 5% (use `<` and `>` to increase by 1%
 - `[` and `]` to silent seek
 - `[` / `]` to seek forward / backward by 5 seconds (UPDATED in config file: `SilentSeekTime = 5`)
+- `a` Add a file/directory to the playlist

 **From CLI:**
 ```txt